arkui-x/arkui_for_android/README-EN.md

 ## How to Use<a name="section171384529150"></a>

-Create a project for the Android platform or build an APK installation package that can be directly installed and run on Android by following instructions in the [ArkUI-X Command Line Tools User Guide](https://gitee.com/arkui-crossplatform/doc/blob/master/application-dev/quick-start/how-to-use-ace-tools.md).
-Make sure that the project complies with the Android project directory structure and can be directly opened on Android Studio.
+You can create an ArkUI cross-platform application project by following instructions in [Application Development](https://gitee.com/arkui-x/docs/blob/master/en/application-dev/README.md).
+During integrated development on the Android platform, let the **Application** and **Activity** classes of the Android application inherit from the base class of ArkUI, and then call the corresponding APIs to set the development paradigm and ArkUI module instance name for the **Activity** instance.
+The details are as follows:

-Let the **Application** and **Activity** classes of Android applications inherit from the base class of ArkUI.
-The code snippet is as follows:
+Let the **Application** and **Activity** classes of the Android application inherit from the base class of ArkUI.
+Sample code:

 ```java
 import ohos.ace.adapter.AceApplication;